withertech/SteamScraper/README.md

 * Added 'switch' platform (Thank you to user 'Redemp' for providing info)

 #### Version 3.7.2 (20th January 2022)
-* Skyscraper now only ignore files when using the '.skyscraperignore[tree]' files when scraping for new data.
+* Steamscraper now only ignore files when using the '.steamscraperignore[tree]' files when scraping for new data.
 They will NOT be ignored when generating game lists

 #### Version 3.7.1 (19th January 2022)
-* Skyscraper will now ignore an entire tree of subfolders where a file called '.skyscraperignoretree' is found (Thank you to user 'sromeroi' for suggesting this)
+* Steamscraper will now ignore an entire tree of subfolders where a file called '.steamscraperignoretree' is found (Thank you to user 'sromeroi' for suggesting this)

 #### Version 3.7.0 (17th January 2022)
 * Moved '--fromfile' option to '--includefrom'. '--fromfile' still works, but is considered deprecated
 * Moved '--includefiles' option to '--includepattern'. '--includefiles' still works, but is considered deprecated
 * Moved '--excludefiles' option to '--excludepattern'. '--excludefiles' still works, but is considered deprecated
 * Added '--excludefrom' option similar to '--includefrom' only the opposite (Thank you to user 'TomFury' for suggesting this)
-* Skyscraper will now ignore any subfolders within the input folder where a file called '.skyscraperignore' is found (Thank you to user 'sromeroi' for suggesting this)
+* Steamscraper will now ignore any subfolders within the input folder where a file called '.steamscraperignore' is found (Thank you to user 'sromeroi' for suggesting this)
 * Added platform 'easyrpg', only usable using the 'screenscraper' scraping module (Thank you to user 'zerojay' for suggesting this)

 #### Version 3.6.16 (9th November 2021)